About Lisa

 THANK YOU

-Lisa
+- Lisa

 Lisa's Blog

-As often as possible, hopefully daily, I will try to write about my experiences in this place.
+As often as possible, I will try to write about my experiences in this place.
 Perhaps it will help you to understand our struggles.
 Perhaps it will help me to know that I am not alone in those struggles.
 It is my belief that the face of Christ is visible on a daily basis in the eyes of the poor.
 I would pray that these short stories and observations bless you as the experiences have blessed me.